IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

   data).
 * `CANFD_ESI` (`0x02`) - error state indicator of the transmitting node.
-* `CANFD_FDF` (`0x04`) - if set, the frame is a CAN FD frame; if not set, the frame may be a CAN CC frame or a CAN FD frame.
+* `CANFD_FDF` (`0x04`) - if set, the frame is a CAN FD frame; if not set, the frame might be a CAN CC frame or a CAN FD frame.

 The Len 8 DLC value is described for CAN CC frames in section 8.4.2.4 "DLC field" of ISO 11898-1:2015 and has a value range from 9 to 15.
 The